 Self-administered Medication Management (SAMM).
 A process which includes reminding Residents to take medication, opening containers for Residents, opening prepackaged medication for Residents, reading the medication label to Residents, and observing Residents while they take the medication.

-Resident Care Director.
-The individual(s) responsible for ensuring and overseeing the process for coordination of Resident Services, including the preparation and periodic review and revision of each Resident's Service Plan.
-A Resident Care Director may also be known as a Service Coordinator.

 Serious Incident.
 Any sudden or progressive development or event that requires immediate attention and decisive action to prevent or minimize any negative impact on the health, safety, or welfare of one or more Residents.

 Service Plan.
 The individualized plan for each Resident developed and implemented in accordance with the regulation at 651 CMR 12.04(8) and 12.04(9).